High-Throughput Immunodensity-Based Cell Subset Isolation Directly from Whole Blood

-The SepMate™ tubes… provide a mechanical barrier between the purified effector cells and the density gradient medium.
+"The SepMate™ tubes… provide a mechanical barrier between the purified effector cells and the density gradient medium.
 The desired cell populations remain above the barrier and can be poured out of the tube with no technical expertise.
-This method allows for the concurrent rapid purification of NK cells and CD8+ and CD4+ T cells from multiple human donors, which makes downstream applications (i.e. flow cytometry, ELISA, assessment of in vitro cytotoxicity) more practical to perform in a high-throughput manner.
+This method allows for the concurrent rapid purification of NK cells and CD8+ and CD4+ T cells from multiple human donors, which makes downstream applications (i.e. flow cytometry, ELISA, assessment of in vitro cytotoxicity) more practical to perform in a high-throughput manner."

 How the RosetteSep™ and SepMate™ System Works

-Using the new SepMate™ tube makes the RosetteSep™ procedure even faster and easier.
+Using the SepMate™ tube makes the RosetteSep™ procedure even faster and easier.
 The SepMate™ insert creates a physical barrier between the sample and density gradient medium, allowing the sample to be rapidly pipetted or poured into the tube.
 Centrifugation time is reduced to just 10 minutes, and purified target cells can simply be poured into a new tube.
 SepMate™ can also be used on its own for hassle-free PBMC isolation from whole blood in just 15 minutes.

-Advantages of the RosetteSep™ and SepMate™ System
+Why Use the RosetteSep™ and SepMate™ System?

-The Novel RosetteSep™ and SepMate™ Procedure
+The RosetteSep™ and SepMate™ Procedure

-Select RosetteSep™ Products
+Select RosetteSep™ Products Cell Depletion Cocktails

-1. SepMate™ (IVD) is only available in select regions where it is registered as an In Vitro Diagnostic (IVD) device for the isolation of mononuclear
+1. SepMate™ (IVD) is available in Australia, Canada, Europe, and the United States of America, where it is registered as an In Vitro Diagnostic (IVD) device for the isolation of mononuclear

 2. SepMate™ for Research Use Only (RUO) is available in regions where SepMate™ is not registered as an IVD device.